Skip to main content

 info

-This Hook is unlikely to be necessary unless you are reimplementing the entire QueryBuilder component structure.
+This hook is unlikely to be necessary unless you're reimplementing the entire QueryBuilder component structure.

 function useQueryBuilderSchema(